 I had an interesting encounter yesterday.
 The sequel was unpredictable.

 I watched as this man approached the tables where people were eating.
 It was apparent that he was begging for money.
 The response was the same.
 A violent shaking of the head, and I could see each patron mouthing the word “no”.
 He circled the court until he approached me.
 I asked him what he needed.
-He requested money to get a bus ride back to Milwaukee, a 20 minute drive in light traffic, and cash for food.
-While we were in the men’s room I noticed another gentleman with a uniform and insignia telling us that he was a bus driver.
+He requested money to get a bus ride back to Milwaukee, a 20-minute drive in light traffic, and cash for food.
+While we were in the men’s room, I noticed another gentleman with a uniform and insignia telling us that he was a bus driver.
 In talking to the homeless man, it occurred to me that he may be mentally challenged.
 His speech was slow and slurred, but certainly not drunk.
 He had not seen a dentist in many years.
 I do not normally carry much money.
 My wallet contained $53.
-I took the two 20’s and one 10, folded it so that the homeless man could not see what I handed him.
+I took the two 20s and one 10, and folded them so that the homeless man could not see what I handed him.
 He ambled off slowly.
-When he thought he was out of my eyesight, he looked at the cash, and headed off to buy food.
+When he thought he was out of my eyesight, he looked at the cash and headed off to buy food.
 I was curious to see if he would return to thank me, but that did not happen.

 January 18, 2018